Pets at Stonehenge

 - Around the Visitor Centre

 - Across the National Trust Open Access fields.
 Please note that The National Trust has recently created dog free zones in all fields that are grazed by sheep in the Stonehenge landscape where there is permissive access.
+The walk from the Visitor Centre to the Stones is 1.2 miles.

 Please ensure that you clean up after your dog, wherever you are.